sourav-ranjan/Using-ANN-to-find-Customer-Attrition-in-a-bank/README.md

 #Output of the program:

 A CSV file (judge-pred.csv) containing the predicted labels (by your best performing ArtificialNeural Network in terms of accuracy) of the 1000 customers in exact same order of the judgeset.
-Please follow the format below:CustomerID,Exited12345,134567,0
+The format is below:

+CustomerID,Exited
+12345,1
+34567,0